-- The student applies for the Master of Public Affairs (MPA), the Master of Science in Environmental Science (MSES) or the Master of Health Administration (MHA, at IUPUI only) degree programs via the School's master's programs admission and financial aid application.
+- The student applies for the Master of Public Affairs (MPA) or the Master of Science in Environmental Science (MSES) degree programs via the School's master's programs admission and financial aid application.

-- The applicant must have at least three letters of recommendation from faculty members. *SPEA Honors students are not required to submit recommendation letters but are encouraged to have at least one.
+- The applicant must have at least three letters of recommendation from faculty memebers.

 - A positive evaluation by the Undergraduate Programs director leads to consideration by the regular admissions committee of the professional master's programs.

-Second-year accelerated Master's students may be eligible for graduate financial aid and assistantships on the same merit basis as other Master's students.
+First-year AMP students remain at the undergraduate credit hour fee schedule, and are eligible for undergraduate funding.
+Second-year AMP students may be eligible for graduate financial aid and assistantships on the same merit basis as other Master's students.

-For more information about the Accelerated Master's Program contact: Undergraduate Advising Office
+To plan for application or for any questions about the Accelerated Master's Program contact the Undergraduate Advising Office